AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/content-composer-faq.md

 **Do reviewers need an Adobe ID to participate?**

-Not for basic review.
-Reviewers can open the course, add comments, and attempt the quiz without an Adobe ID.
-An Adobe ID is required only to use @mentions to tag the author or other reviewers.
+Yes.
+Reviewing a course requires signing in, so an Adobe ID is required to participate.
+Once signed in, reviewers can open the course, add comments, attempt the quiz, and use @mentions to tag the author or other reviewers.

 **Can reviewers edit the course content?**